Futures Trading Basics

 - Currencies and interest-rate futures.

 Each contract has its own specifications, tick size and trading hours, which traders must learn before participating.
+Many brokers provide detailed contract specs for each product they offer.

 Risks in futures trading